Will Benson Player Props: Reds vs. Giants

-After batting .240 with two doubles, a triple, a home run, six walks and three RBI in his past 10 games, Will Benson and the Cincinnati Reds take on the San Francisco Giants (who will hand the ball to Logan Webb) at 7:10 PM ET on Monday.
+The Cincinnati Reds and Will Benson, who went 0-for-1 last time in action, battle Anthony DeSclafani and the San Francisco Giants at Great American Ball Park, Tuesday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Brewers.
+In his most recent game he had a hitless showing (0-for-1) against the Brewers.

 Will Benson Game Info & Props vs. the Giants